zer0fl4g/Nanomite/readme.md

 ###Version 0.1 beta 16
 + fixed a bug which can lead to a access violation in the debugge when using step over while debugge was running
 + fixed a bug which can lead to a crash when using more than one memory breakpoint
++ added space shortcut in disassembly view to edit instruction
++ added error message if x86 build wants to load x64 binarys

 ###For the full changelog click [here](https://github.com/zer0fl4g/Nanomite/blob/master/changelog.md)